-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (Expressed in thousands of Hong Kong dollars, unless otherwise stated)
+(Expressed in thousands of Hong Kong dollars, unless otherwise stated)

-- 9 Fair value measurement (continued) - (a) Financial assets and liabilities measured at fair value (continued)
+9 Fair value measurement (continued)

+(a) Financial assets and liabilities measured at fair value (continued)

-As at December 31, 2022 and December 31, 2021, financial assets categorised as Level 3 are unlisted equity securities.
-The fair values of unlisted equity securities are determined with reference to multiples of comparable listed companies in the market, such as price/earnings ratios of comparables, or EV/EBITDA ratios per Bloomberg.
+As at December 31, 2024 and December 31, 2023, financial assets categorised as Level 3 are unlisted equity securities.
+The fair values of unlisted equity securities are determined with reference to (i) latest market transaction price; or (ii) multiples of comparable listed companies in the market, such as price/earnings ratios of comparables, or EV/EBITDA ratios per Bloomberg.
 The fair value is positively correlated to these market comparable parameters.
-Had the earning of the underlying equity investments increased/decreased by 5%, the Group's other comprehensive income would have increased/decreased by \$6,088 (2021: \$4,097).
+Had all of the significant unobservable valuation inputs applied on the valuation techniques favourably/unfavourably increased/decreased by 5%, the Group's other comprehensive income would have increased/decreased by \$11 million (2023: \$9 million).